earthly/website/blog/_posts/2022-04-26-python-docker.md

  - python docker
  - docker python
 last_modified_at: 2023-04-17
+excerpt: "Learn how to simplify Python development by using Docker to manage dependencies and run applications in an isolated system.
+This tutorial guides you through the process of building a Docker container for a simple Python application, providing step-by-step instructions and helpful tips along the way."
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/4bGtb2L4-VM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>